multiplexd/timemachine/README.md

 ```

 `target` and `offset` may be omitted, in which case they are set to either the
-user who sent the message (if the command is not addressed) or to the user to
+user who sent the message (if the command is not addressed) or to the user
-whom the command is addressed (if addressed to another user), and zero,
+to whom the command is addressed (if addressed to another user), and zero,
 respectively.
 If `target` is specified explicitly, then `timemachine` will
-attempt to find a unique user in the channel whose nick starts with `target`
+attempt to match against messages sent by any user in the channel whose nick
-(i.e. it performs a prefix-based search for the intended target).
+starts with `target`.

 `timemachine` will search backwards through the channel's recorded message
 history for messages from `target` matching `regex`. `offset` number of matches